alfredapp/google-drive-workflow/README.md

 * `ignore_list`: A comma-separated list of keywords to ignore.
 If any appears in a path, it will not be saved to your cache.
 * `result_limit`: How many entries to show in Alfred.

+`!gddiagnostic` inspects the current Workflow configuration.
+It is to be run when asking for help.

 ## Download

 [Get the latest release.](https://github.com/alfredapp/google-drive-workflow/releases/latest/download/Google.Drive.alfredworkflow)